interactiveimmersivehq/Introduction-to-touchdesigner/GLSL/12-6-Importing-Shadertoy.md

 ###### Noise Texture
 In Shadertoy there are 4 noise textures: a monochrome and color noise at a resolution of 64 x 64, and a monochrome and color noise with a resolution of 256 x 256. <br>
 For this example, create a Noise TOP and set the resolution to 64 x 64 in the `Common` settings.
 We can look at the noise texture on Shadertoy and estimate the settings.
-These are the settings we used:
+These are the settings you can use for now:<br>